Custom images via boot.rackspace.com:Training wheels included

 In this post, I walk you through each of the steps required to get you up & running a custom version of Ubuntu 12.04 via boot.rackspace.com.

-Versions of Ubuntu greater than 12.04 have not been thorougly tested with this tutorial.
+Versions of the Ubuntu operating system newer than 12.04 have not been thoroughly tested with this tutorial.
 Therefore, I recommend that you too use Ubuntu 12.04.

 1. Boot the boot.rackspace.com ISO